backstage/backstage/docs/auth/add-auth-provider.md

 **`plugins/auth-backend/src/providers/factories.ts`** When the `auth-backend` starts it sets up routing for all the available providers by calling `createAuthProviderRouter` on each provider.
-You need to import the create method from the provider and add it to the factory:
+You need to import the factory function from the provider and add it to the factory:

 ```ts
 import { createProviderAProvider } from './providerA';